> Court. (last resort)

 “It is not hard to see why clients do not want to go to court.
 Family court is an anachronism.”

 In the vast majority of cases, it is not the appropriate forum to resolve family law issues.
 That being said, it will always be needed for some files.
 Hopefully, you do not have one of those files.
-If you do then we also offer that service.
-If you do have to go to court then we will be as efficient as possible and use the strengths of the court system to your advantage.
+If you do then we will assist your transition from “negotiated settlement” to “litigation”.
+We can offer referrals to very experienced litigation counsel whom we will work with on a seamless transfer of your matter.
+If you do have to go to court then we will refer you to someone who will work with you as efficiently as possible and use the strengths of the court system to your advantage.

 The first appearance in court is called a case conference.
 The goal at the case conference is to ensure that disclosure (paperwork) has been exchanged or will be exchanged and to narrow the issues.
-There are several courtrooms in Ottawa every day dealing with case conferences.
+Case conferences are currently booked on a running list.
 There is a list at 10 a.m. and a list at 2 p.m.
-If you are the third matter on the list then you wait your turn and appear in front of the Judge or the Master – you get about 15 to 30 minutes depending on the day.
+If you are the third matter on the list then you wait your turn and appear in front of the Judge or the Associate Judge – you get about 15 to 30 minutes depending on the day.
 The presiding Judge does not have jurisdiction to make a substantive order at the case conference.
 The idea is that you go see the Judge, see what he or she says about the issues, then go out in the hallway and cut a deal.
+You will be expected to lay out your litigation plan at this conference (i.e. need for assessments, need for interim motion, etc.).
+At this appearance, you will be advised what trial list you will be placed on.

 The second appearance is a motion – which usually follows the case conference but is not mandatory.
 At this appearance a Judge has the jurisdiction to make a substantive order but only on a temporary basis.
 An order made on a motion only lasts until the final order is made at trial.